 Bicycles must only be used by one person at a time, unless it is designed to carry more than one person.
 When riding at night, bicycles must have a white light in the front and a red light or reflector on the back.
 Adults are not required to wear helmets when riding a bicycle; however children under the age of 16 are required to wear a helmet.
 Cyclists should also remember that riding a bicycle while legally intoxicated is illegal.

-If You Have Been in a Bicycle Wreck, Contact Joel Williams Law, LLC, to Discuss Your Case Today
+If You Have Been in a Bicycle Wreck, Contact Williams Elleby, to Discuss Your Case Today

 Bicycle wreck accidents claims, like other types of personal injury claims, can be complex.
 It is imperative for victims of harm to have qualified and experienced legal counsel on their side.
 A Kennesaw, Ga personal injury attorney that understands bicycle wreck cases and is familiar with local courts can ensure that your compensation is maximized.

-If you have been involved in a bicycle wreck, the qualified bicycle wreck attorneys at Joel Williams Law, LLC, can help you understand your rights and get you the compensation you deserve.
-If you would like more information, Joel Williams Law, LLC, is here to help.
-Call today to schedule your free consultation at (404) 389-1035.
+If you have been involved in a bicycle wreck, the qualified bicycle wreck attorneys at Williams Elleby, can help you understand your rights and get you the compensation you deserve.
+If you would like more information, Williams Elleby, is here to help.
+Call today to schedule your free consultation at 833-LEGALGA.